-- on a historical basis; and - on an as adjusted basis to give effect to the Recapitalization (which will be effected prior to the completion of this offering), the reverse stock and OP unit splits, the issuance by us of 17,000,000 shares of common stock in this offering (assuming that the underwriters do not exercise their option to purchase up to an additional 2,550,000 shares to cover overallotments, if any) at the public offering price of \$28.00 per share, the Refinancing (as described under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Debt"), the Listing Equity Grants, and the use of the net proceeds from this offering as set forth in "Use of Proceeds."
+- 1. on a historical basis; and - 2. on an as adjusted basis to give effect to the Recapitalization (which will be effected prior to the completion of this offering), the issuance by us of shares of common stock in this offering (assuming that the underwriters do not exercise their option to purchase up to an additional shares to cover overallotments, if any) at an assumed public offering price of \$ per share, which is the midpoint of the price range set forth on the front cover of this prospectus and the use of the net proceeds from this offering as set forth in "Use of Proceeds."